MarkusPiotrowski/bleekWare/README.md

 ## Example code
 See [`android_ble_scanner.py`](Example/android_ble_scanner.py) in the Example folder for different BLE scanning examples.
 The code is tested to run on Windows (using Bleak) and Android devices (using bleekWare).
 It should be running on Mac and Linux as well (again using Bleak), but this hasn't been tested.

-Connecting to a BLE device and reading from or writing to it's characteristics is dependendent on the device's capabilities; thus providing a general working example app isn't possible.
+Connecting to a BLE device and reading from or writing to it's characteristics is dependent on the device's capabilities; thus providing a general working example app isn't possible.
 But here is an outline for connecting to a BLE device and reading from a notifying service:

 ```python
 """